open-wc/open-wc/packages/generator-open-wc/README.md

 However if you only want to opt into a specific category you can do so by executing them instead.

 - `yo open-wc:linting`<br>
-This generator adds a linting setup with ESLint, Prettier, Husky and commitlint to your existing project.
+This generator adds a complete linting setup with ESLint, Prettier, Husky and commitlint to your existing project.

 - `yo open-wc:testing`<br>
-This generator adds a testing setup with Karma, and Karma Browserstack to your existing project.
+This generator adds a complete testing setup with Karma, and Karma Browserstack to your existing project.

 - `yo open-wc:demoing`<br>
-This generator adds a demoing setup with Storybook to your existing project.
+This generator adds a complete demoing setup with Storybook to your existing project.

 - `yo open-wc:automating`<br>
-This generator adds an automating setup with CircleCi to your existing project.
+This generator adds a complete automating setup with CircleCi to your existing project.